Jill E. Brittle

 Partner, Owner / Shareholder

-I grew up in Portland, Oregon.
-I attended Portland State University, where I received a bachelors degree in psychology, graduating with high honors.
+Jill grew up in SE Portland, Oregon, and is a third generation native Oregonian.
+She attended Portland State University, where she received her Bachelor’s degree in Psychology, graduating with high honors.

-In 2002, I began law school at Lewis & Clark Law School.
-Throughout college and law school, I worked full time in the Portland legal community.
-I spent five years working at the Oregon Law Institute, where I supported Assistant Dean Elizabeth Stephens in organizing continuing legal education seminars for local professionals.
-This afforded me the opportunity to work with well-respected attorneys and judges and solidified my love of the law.
+In 2002, she began law school at Lewis & Clark Law School.
+Throughout college and law school, Jill worked full time in the Portland legal community.
+She spent five years working at the Oregon Law Institute, where she supported Assistant Dean Elizabeth Stephens in organizing continuing legal education seminars for local professionals.
+This afforded Jill the opportunity to work with well-respected attorneys and judges and solidified her love of the law.

-I spent my last year of law school clerking at the Department of Justice in the Family Law Section.
-I appeared in court on behalf of the State of Oregon in cases involving the termination of parental rights, child support enforcement, and mental health issues.
-This allowed me to gain a unique insight on the challenges faced by Oregon families in the family law arena.
+Jill spent her last year of law school clerking at the Department of Justice in the Family Law Section.
+She appeared in court on behalf of the State of Oregon in cases involving the termination of parental rights, child support enforcement, and mental health issues.
+This allowed Jill to gain a unique insight on the challenges faced by Oregon families in the family law arena.

-My private practice has focused on helping families as they transition through divorce, or as they modify their agreements post-divorce or post-separation.
-My passion is helping clients make good decisions as they reform their families, or as they make adjustments to prior agreements that support their children’s best interests.
-I am also passionate about protecting children and providing access to the legal system for women and minorities.
-My pro bono work as a court-appointed attorney for children in high conflict cases allows me to support families in yet another way.
+Jill began her private practice in 2006, which has focused on helping families as they transition through divorce, or as they modify their agreements post-divorce or post-separation.
+Jill’s passion is helping clients make good decisions as they reform their families, or as they make adjustments to prior agreements that support their children’s best interests.
+She is also passionate about protecting children and providing access to the legal system for women and minorities.
+Jill’s pro bono work as a court-appointed attorney for children in high conflict cases allows her to support families in yet another way.

 - State of Oregon, 2006